danielabar/meblog/src/markdown/rails-kafka-consumer.md

 ```

 <aside class="markdown-aside">
-Since the prices are stored as a decimal column in the database, a format method is added to the model, and the inspect method is overridden to use it.
+Not critical to this demo, but since the prices are stored as a decimal column in the database, a format method is added to the model, and the inspect method is overridden to use it.
 This is so when products are displayed in the console for debugging purposes, it will show a price like 47.53 rather than 0.4753e2.
 Also note that for a real application, the precision and scale would be defined such as decimal(10, 2) but this simple demo is using the default SQLite database which doesn't support specifying these.
 </aside>

 In development, the `products` table is populated with seed data, using the faker gem: